JKBustillo/UNScraper/README.md

 Every .txt file contains a different department with every subject with its respective professor and NRC.

-**Important: You have to create a folder called "outputs" in the root directory.
-Otherwise, it's going to fail the .txt file creation.**

 ## Check List

  - [x] Subjects